ssokolen/metcourse/README.md

   # on the a and b coefficients in (1 + exp((x-a)/b))^(-1)
   par <- c(0.2, 0.6, 0.10, 0.18)

-  # Simulating 1000 trends with 100 timepoints per trend using
+  # Simulating 1000 trends with 100 timepoints per trend
   trends <- simulate_decreasing(1000, 100, par)

   # Plotting all trends at once